 - Add vegetables to your meals.
 Start the weekend with a veggie-filled meal.
 One of the best ways to improve your diet is to add vegetables to every meal, according to Leah Groppo, a clinical dietitian at Stanford Health Care.
 Groppo also recommends letting go of any strict diets.
 “It’s important to fuel your body.
 Any kind of diet that restricts calories aggressively is not a sustainable plan, and it’s not good for energy,” she says.

 - Take a water bottle with you.
 Or keep a glass of water next to you all day.
 Proper hydration helps improve your energy and your metabolism.
-Even mild dehydration can impact your mood and leave you feeling fatigued.
+Even mild dehydration and .

 - Stick to one glass.
 You may fall asleep easier with a few drinks, but alcohol disrupts your sleep pattern and can leave you struggling to fall back asleep in the middle of the night.
 A glass (or two for men) is all right.
 Just make sure you polish it off a couple of hours before bed.